 The cultural heritage hidden and forgotten in the music - the ethical and symbolic content of occidental harmonic theory - embodies this counterpart in its purest form.
 Even the name, derived from a deity (old Greek Ἁρμονία, Harmonia, goddess of concord), indicates an ethical content that the Greeks already brought in, because without concord, synergetic interaction is unthinkable.
 Without a preceding tuning there is no music, which only unfolds its magic through harmony.
 Fundamental insights of Pythagoras (around 570 BC - after 510 BC) are contained in every piano or organ tuning.

 The early Christians interpreted the observations monotheistically and enriched our tonal system to the point of overflowing with symbolism and concrete references to the Bible.
-In addition to the church tones, the following are included or interpreted: A and Ω, Jacob's ladder, the 7 gifts of the Holy Spirit, the 8 beatitudes, the John hymn, betrayal, death and resurrection and the heavenly Jerusalem.
+In addition to the church tones, the following are included or interpreted: A and Ω, Jacob's ladder, the 7 gifts of the Holy Spirit, the 8 beatitudes, the John hymn, betrayal, death and resurrection, the Last Judgment and the heavenly Jerusalem.
 All of this waited more than 200 years to be rediscovered.
 This page is dedicated to the find and its contextualization.

 At this point it is important to consider not only cultural history and theology but also the current relevance of the ethical content.
 Its magnitude can be roughly guessed if we try to quantify the expenditure on armaments, including the destruction and consequential damage caused by them, in the last 100 years alone.
 An approach for this can be found on Wikipedia.
 What could have been achieved elsewhere with this tax money?
 And how do we calculate human suffering and all the years of life stolen in such a calculation?
 Added to this is the current threat situation.
 How great is the destructive potential of nuclear weapons and how precarious is the condition of our planet?
 These are all consequences of strategic thinking.